WebAssembly/component-model/design/mvp/WIT.md

 Functions are defined in an [`interface`][interfaces] or are listed as an `import` or `export` from a [`world`][worlds].
-Parameters to a function must all be named and have unique names:
+Parameters to a function must all be named and have case-insensitively unique names:

 ```wit
 package local:demo;